tomhenrich/hass-config/README.md

 * If **Porch Light Timer** is on:
     * Porch Light will turn on 1 hour after sunset, and will turn off at 11pm
 * If **Living Room Light Timer** is on:
-    * If the upstairs hallway motion sensor detects motion from sunset to sunrise, and the living room light is off, then it will turn on
+    * If either hallway motion sensor detects motion from sunset to sunrise, and the living room light is off, then it will turn on
-    * If the upstairs hallway motion sensor doesn't detect motion for 2 minutes after being triggered, then the living room light will turn back off
+    * If either hallway motion sensor doesn't detect motion for 2 minutes after being triggered, then the living room light will turn back off
-    * If the living room light is manually turned on or off (or made brighter or dimmer) in the meantime, then the motion sensor won't automatically turn it off
+    * If the living room light is manually turned on or off (or made brighter or dimmer) in the meantime, then the motion sensors won't automatically turn it off